 - Inverted “T” mastectomy – This is the same configuration as that performed for most breast reduction procedures and involves an incision extending from around the areola then down to and along the crease at the lower part of the breast.
-With this technique, the nipple-areola complexes are usually removed and repositioned as full thickness skin grafts—like with the previous technique (see C).
-This approach is not commonly used.
-Dr. Turkeltaub finds this approach unnecessary while adding more scar length and risks.
+With this technique, the nipple-areola complexes are usually removed and repositioned as full thickness skin grafts—like with the double incision mastectomy (see #3).
+Dr. Turkeltaub does not use this approach finding it completely unnecessary while adding more scar length and risk.

 At the time of your consultation with Dr. Turkeltaub, the most realistic option(s) for your particular situation will be thoroughly discussed.